-The Northern Passage Challenge task demonstrates the ability for the ASV to sense the task elements with object recognition and decision making.
+The Speed Challenge task demonstrates the ability for the ASV to sense the task elements with object recognition and decision making.
 This task demonstrates hull form efficiency coupled with its propulsion system, and the resulting maneuverability.

-As quickly as possible, the ASV enters through gate buoys, goes around the mark buoy (counterclockwise or clockwise), and exits through the same gate buoys.
-The gate buoys are moored 6 to 10 ft apart, and the mark buoy is placed 40 to 100 ft, from the gate buoys.
+As quickly as possible, the ASV enters through gate buoys, circumnavigates around the yellow marker buoy (counterclockwise or clockwise), avoids the blue obstacle buoy, and exits through the same gate buoys.
+The gate buoys are moored 6 to 10 ft apart, and the marker buoy is placed 40 to 100 ft, from the gate buoys.
+The obstacle buoy may be positioned anywhere within the task.